nikoladimitroff/Game-Engine-Architecture/README.md

 * do add sources
 * the main branch for this repo is *gh-pages* as we use github pages to host the lectures

+## Notes

+Don't update revealjs blindly - there are custom changes to the reveal.js/highlight.js plugin, marked with `// GEA`.